fastai/fastscript/README.md

 test_fastscript.py: error: the following arguments are required: msg
 ```

 As you see, we didn't need any `if __name__ == "__main__"`, we didn't have to parse arguments, we just wrote a function, added a decorator to it, and added some annotations to our function's parameters.
-As a bonus, we can also use this function directly from Python - it's not just for command line scripts!
+As a bonus, we can also use this function directly from a REPL such as Jupyter Notebook - it's not just for command line scripts!

 ## Param